cmmvio/cmmv-docs-en/7-Modules/Email.md

 ## Configuration

 The `@cmmv/email` module requires configuration settings for SMTP or AWS SES integration.
-These can be set in the `.cmmv.config.js` file:
+These can be set in the `.cmmv.config.cjs` file:

 ```javascript
 module.exports = {